High Availability Automation

 In a cluster aware job scheduling architecture, JAMS uses an active-passive scheme where the primary JAMS Scheduler is in an active setting, managing and dispatching processes across your organization’s infrastructure.
 The passive JAMS Scheduler resides on another machine in the cluster, monitoring the primary JAMS Scheduler to ensure that everything is running according to plan.

-Leverage JAMS on AWS to create a fault-tolerant, secure cloud automation environment.
+Leverage JAMS on AWS to create a high availability, secure cloud automation environment.